 The Organization receives contributed services from professionals such as therapy, case management, housing retention, crisis intervention and medical support to homeless individuals and families.
 The receipt of donated services by the Organization is recorded at fair value and reflected as gifts in-kind and included in revenue and support in the accompanying statement of activities and as gifts in-kind services expense in the accompanying statement of functional expenses.

-Net Assets Classifications
+Net Assets

-The Organization's net assets, revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
-Accordingly, the net assets of the Organization changes therein are classified and reported as follows:
+Net assets and revenues, expenses, gains, and losses are classified based on the existence or absence of donor-imposed restrictions.
+Accordingly, net assets of the Organization and changes therein are classified and reported as follows: